 Supporting African Sovereigns and private investors by contributing to a liquidity strategy on par with international standards

-The Liquidity and Sustainability Facility (“LSF”) was designed by the United Nations Economic Commission for Africa, in collaboration with Afreximbank, with the dual objective of supporting the liquidity of African Sovereigns Eurobonds and incentivizing SDG-related investments such as SDG and green bonds on the African continent.
+The Liquidity and Sustainability Facility (“LSF”) was designed with the support of the United Nations Economic Commission for Africa and Afreximbank with the dual objective of supporting the liquidity of African Sovereigns Eurobonds and incentivizing SDG-related investments such as SDG and green bonds on the African continent.
 Its establishment was announced in November 2021 at the COP26 in Glasgow.

 Its aim is to improve African Sovereign debt sustainability and, through its participation with African governments and private investors, enhance the liquidity in the market on par with international standards.
 An improvement in the terms of new issuances of SDG- or climate-linked bonds of African nations could see a dramatic increase in the volume of green and blue bond financing, and at more competitive rates.

 African governments have historically faced high costs of borrowing.
 Compression of liquidity premia and improved sovereign access to Eurobond markets has the potential to save African nations an estimated USD 11 billion on borrowing costs over the next five years.
 Improved liquidity may have the effect of compressing yields by strengthening the demand and consequently, the price of eligible sovereign bonds.
 By supporting these objectives, the LSF seeks to support the debt sustainability of African nations.

 Incentivising green and SDG-related investments